 Climb Arthur’s Seat in Edinburgh

 What’s prettier than a gorgeous day in Edinburgh?
 Climbing up to Arthur’s Seat and looking down at the city from above.
 The “seat” is an ancient volcano towering 250-metres above sea level located in the middle of Holyrood Park.
+If you’re in the city for the bank holiday weekend, you’ll love our guide to a short break in Edinburgh.

 Work up a sweat as you scale the surprisingly strenuous crag then soak in the views (with perhaps a well-judged Instagram snap to show people how active you really are).